+Winter squash is harvested in the fall and can last into the winter if stored correctly 1

-- The skins are hard and usually not eaten, quite different from their summer squash cousins, such as zucchini.2 - Gourds, cucumbers, and melons are all part of the Cucurbit family, but all have different origins.
-Squash and pumpkins are native to the Americas, while cucumbers originated in eastern Asia, and melons in Africa or Persia.3 - Squash is one of the oldest cultivated crops in the Western Hemisphere and was originally grown for its seeds.
-Seeds found in Mexico have been dated as 10.000 years old.3 - · To some Native American tribes, corn, beans, and squash are known as the "Three Sisters".
+The skins are hard and usually not eaten, quite different from their summer squash cousins, such as zucchini.2

+• Gourds, cucumbers, and melons are all part of the Cucurbit family, but all have different origins.
+Squash and pumpkins are native to the Americas, while cucumbers originated in eastern Asia, and melons in Africa or Persia.3

+· To some Native American tribes, corn, beans, and squash are known as the "Three Sisters".
 These plants were grown together and were staples of many tribes in North America.3